janding/VeryL/README.md

 ## Installation

-1. Download the add-on from the link provided
+1. Download the add-on from https://github.com/janding/VeryL/releases/latest/
 2. Unzip the files into your World of Warcraft "Interface/AddOns" directory

 ## Customization